I7-Examples/Glass/docs/source.txt

 Checking Cinderella is a scene.
 Cindy is a woman.
 The description of Cindy is "She has a curious pointed chin, and a mouth that is too narrow, but there is a captivating quality about her as well.".
 Understand "Cinderella" or "cinders" as Cindy.
 Fitting ends when Checking Cinderella begins.

 Checking Cinderella begins when Cinderella gets mentioned.
 When Checking Cinderella begins:
-	change last subject to current subject; change the current subject to Cinderella; change the target subject to magic; change the conversation set to Table of Cinderella Checking Remarks;
+	now last subject is current subject; now the current subject is Cinderella; now the target subject is magic; now the conversation set is Table of Cinderella Checking Remarks;
 	move Cindy to location;
 	say "There is the crack of a summoning: and there she stands, in the doorway, the secret daughter, the enchantress.